digitalocean/digitalocean-cloud-controller-manager/docs/getting-started.md

 `digitalocean-cloud-controller-manager` annotates new and existing Services.
 Note that a load-balancer that is renamed before the annotation is added will be lost, and a new one will be created.

 You can have `digitalocean-cloud-controller-manager` manage an existing load-balancer by creating a `LoadBalancer` Service annotated with the UUID of the load-balancer.
-Do not do this while it is being managed by another cluster, or the `digitalocean-cloud-controller-managers` will make conflicting modifications to the load-balancer.
+However, if it is already managed by another Service/cluster, you have to make sure [to disown it properly](/docs/controllers/services/examples/README.md#changing-ownership-of-a-load-balancer-for-migration-purposes) to prevent conflicting modifications to the load-balancer.

 ## Deployment